YYZ - CHI

 See more nonstop flights

-Top 5 airlines serving from Pearson Intl to Chicago
+Reviews of the top 5 airlines flying from Pearson Intl to Chicago

 See real verified KAYAK customer reviews for airlines flying from Toronto to Chicago.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.